psoukie/psoukie.github.io/_notes/intelligence-in-ai.md

 The discussion about LLMs’ characteristics touches models of language and thought representation, inviting a deeper examination into the concept of meaning.
 As promised in the introduction, insights from this exploration should further enrich our ability to leverage LLMs’ strengths, mitigate their shortcomings, and orient us as we witness future advances.

->> This article will continue with part 2, **The Finger Pointing to the Moon**, examining how the relationship of symbols and meaning play role in LLMs capabilities, with emphasis on practical strengths and mitigations as seen through this lens; and conclude with a look at how the success of LLMs affects the paths towards machines with human-level performance.
+>> The next part of this article will examine how the relationship of symbols and meaning plays a role in LLMs capabilities, with emphasis on practical strengths and mitigations as seen through this lens, and conclude with a look at how the success of LLMs affects the paths towards machines with human-level performance.
 >> {: .small}

 [^atg]: This is a human-produced text that includes manually adapted recommendations generated by ChatGPT&nbsp;4 on structure, fluency, and vocabulary.
-[Details](https://authograph.com/view?r=ZQvxiBShAa "Authograph record")
+[Authograph details](https://authograph.com/view?r=ZQvxiBShAa "Authograph record").
-[^brooker]: Phillip Brooker, William Dutton, and Michael Mair, “[The New Ghosts in the Machine: ‘Pragmatist’ AI and the Conceptual Perils of Anthropomorphic Description](https://livrepository.liverpool.ac.uk/3057133/),” *Ethnographic Studies* 16 (2019): 273
+[^brooker]: Phillip Brooker, William Dutton, and Michael Mair, “[The New Ghosts in the Machine: ‘Pragmatist’ AI and the Conceptual Perils of Anthropomorphic Description](https://livrepository.liverpool.ac.uk/3057133/),” *Ethnographic Studies* 16 (2019): 273.
 [^browning-lecun]: Jacob Browning and Yann LeCun, “[AI and the Limits of Language](https://www.noemamag.com/ai-and-the-limits-of-language/),” *Noema Magazine*, August 23, 2022, https://www.noemamag.com/ai-and-the-limits-of-language/.
 [^b-l]: Browning and LeCun, “AI and the Limits of Language.”
 [^lecun]: Yann LeCun, “[Objective-Driven AI: Towards Machines that can Learn, Reason, and Plan](https://www.youtube.com/watch?v=d_bdU3LsLzE),” lecture, The Dean W. Lytle Endowed Lecture Series, University of Washington Department of Electrical & Computer Engineering, HUB Lyceum, January 24, 2024.